Trends in the right direction for Pandox

 The global population is growing and so is the middle class – a factor that normally leads to increased travel.
 People are also living longer, which means they are looking for new experiences later in life as well.
 Travel often has a high priority.

 New generation consumers are often more interested in gathering experiences than material possessions.
 Typically, they are on the hunt for the best destination, the best accommodation and the best food menu.
 The hotel is no longer just a place to sleep, but part of a life-style.
 The pandemic has made people value their freedom more than before.

 Digitalisation is making things easier

 Digitalisation is a trend that was further reinforced during the pandemic.
 Digitalisation has made the world smaller and blurred the lines between work and leisure.
 It has also accelerated the pace of change and made it easier to book both travel and accommodation.
-One consequence of Covid-19 is that demand for digitalisation in the physical hotel environment is increasing.
+The pandemic has increased the need for digital solutions in physical hotel environments.